 The Pioneer Courthouse Square is often called “Portland’s living room,” the absolute center of downtown Portland.
 So here is Friedersdorf’s central square, while the mall constitutes the “bus lanes going into and out of it.”

 It’s interesting that one of the desired outcomes Friedesdorf mentions is “permanence,” because this calls to mind the permanence that rail advocates insist comes only from rails in the street.
 The creation of the Portland Mall, especially in the political context of the 1970s, was a massive statement about the city’s commitment to transit, and included a range of high-cost features designed to make clear that this commitment was there to stay.

-One telling moment in its history was when the Hilton, which faced the 6th Avenue side of the mall, did a remodel on which they could have moved their main entrance to the other side of their building, where it would have faced a car-oriented street, Broadway.
+One telling moment in its history was when the Hilton, which faced the 6th Avenue side of the mall, did a remodel in which they could have moved their main entrance to the other side of their building, where it would have faced a car-oriented street, Broadway.
 They chose not to, even though the mall gave them only one car lane on a street otherwise devoted to buses.
 The bus mall was a better front door address.
-(The flagship store of Nike is right across the street.)
+(The flagship store of Nike was once right across the street.)

 The high-end central bus plaza has been tried at various scales in other American cities.
 The success or failure of these has depended a lot on how the city views public transit in general, and how well the plaza relates to whatever else is going on.
 The Spokane Plaza in Spokane, Washington, for example, is a fully enclosed block with bus stops around it.
 The interior of the block is not just a heated place where you can watch monitors to see when your bus arrives, but also contains commercial spaces, with skybridge connections into adjacent retail and office buildings.
 This sequence of photos takes you from outside into the ground floor and then up to the skybridge level.
 (My photos are from 2005; Spokane readers are welcome to send more recent ones.)